Ernest Vaughan, 4th Earl of Lisburne

-Ernest Augustus Vaughan, 4th Earl of Lisburne (30 October 1800 – 8 November 1873), styled Viscount Vaughan from 1820 to 1831, was a prominent landowner in Cardiganshire, Wales, who served from 1854 until 1859 as a Conservative member of the British House of Commons.
+Ernest Augustus Vaughan, 4th Earl of Lisburne (30 October 1800 – 8 November 1873), styled Viscount Vaughan from 1820 to 1831, was a prominent landowner in Cardiganshire, Wales, who served from 1854 until 1859 as a Conservative member of the House of Commons.

 Early life

 Lisburne was the son of John Vaughan, 3rd Earl of Lisburne, whom he succeeded on 18 May 1831, by his spouse the Hon.
 Lucy (d.
 1821), fifth daughter of William, 2nd Viscount Courtenay.
-As this was an Irish peerage after 1801 it did not entitle him to a seat in the House of Lords unless elected as a Representative Peer.
+As this was an Irish peerage after 1801 it did not entitle him to a seat in the House of Lords unless elected as an Irish representative peer.
 He did however have the right, confirmed in August 1831, to vote for the representative peers from Ireland.

 Family

 The Earl of Lisburne married firstly, on 27 August 1835, Mary (d.
 1851), second daughter of Sir Laurence Palk, Bt., by his spouse Lady Elizabeth Vaughan.
 There were four children from the marriage, namely: